There's nothing like a good old cup of coffee first thing in the morning to get you moving.

 And, just for fun, you should try adding a little bit of condensed milk to your brew.
 In this article, I'll talk about all the reasons why it's such a great combination.

-Why should you try condensed milk in coffee?
+Can you put condensed milk in coffee?

-Condensed milk is an amazing addition to your coffee.
 Not only does it smooth over the bitter, sometimes acidic taste of your morning brew, but it also adds a subtle hint of sweetness.

 Condensed milk is a product that adds a lot of sweetness to any coffee you add it to.
 It's also called sweetened condensed milk and also adds some creamy texture to your coffee brew.